THE RICH HISTORY OF NOTTOWAY PLANTATION

 A combination of mud, clay, horsehair and Spanish moss was used to make the plaster and enormous amounts of the mixture were used - 4,200 yards of plastering, over 1,500 feet of cornicing, and 140 feet of scroll ornaments in the parlors.

-When it was completed Nottoway included a massive entrance hall, the grand white ballroom, a formal dining room, a gentlemen's study, another dining room, music room, numerous bed chambers, master bedroom, wicker room, bowling alley, library, Hall of their Ancestors, front parlor, sitting rooms, breakfast room, wine room, dairy, laundry and servant rooms, and boys' wing.
+When it was completed Nottoway included a massive entrance hall, the grand white ballroom, a formal dining room, a gentlemen's study, another dining room, music room, numerous bed chambers, master bedroom, bowling alley, library, Ancestral Hall, front parlor, sitting rooms, breakfast room, wine room, dairy, laundry and servant rooms, and boys' wing.
 The kitchen was located in a separate building adjacent to the house so that a fire in the kitchen would not destroy the main home.

 Massive columns three stories high support the immense castle.
 Its exterior includes spacious balconies from the second and third floors, providing wonderful viewing arenas for the activity on the Mississippi River.
 Gracious curved granite steps lead to a grand entranceway at the front of Nottoway.

 It was this centerpiece that New Orleanian John Nelson used to draft a landscape plan for the property.
 His plan included 120 fruit and citrus trees, 12 magnolia trees, poplar and live oak trees, 75 rose bushes, 150 strawberry plants and a variety of flower and vegetable gardens.
-However, most of Nottoway's beautiful gardens are gone today, since the Mississippi River has taken about six and a half acres of land from the front of Nottoway's property.
+However, most of Nottoway's beautiful gardens are gone today, since the Mississippi River has taken about 8 acres of land from the front of Nottoway's property.